ghik/opinionated-scala/chapters/Traits.md

 **NOTE**: Traits were designed and implemented long before Java 8 and therefore compile to different bytecode than Java 8 deafult methods (at least for Scala 2.11).

 At this point, however, the similarities between Java interfaces and Scala traits end.
-Now we're going to show capabilities of traits which will lead us much more closer to abstract classes.
+Now we're going to show capabilities of traits which will lead us much closer to abstract classes.

 ### Inheritance syntax